-Fiction (and all of its sub genres) are my favorites to teach.
-I love seeing my students connect and grow with the characters as they face and overcome challenges together.
+I love seeing my students connect and grow with characters as they face and overcome challenges together.
 I love watching them learn tough lessons and gain new perspectives.
 And I love helping them understand how the plot develops and sucks them into the book.

 Having a complete understanding of plot structure helps readers analyze, discuss, and appreciate fiction texts.
-Here are four simple ways to help your students master identifying the plot’s main events, sequencing main events in the story, and understanding how events influence future events and help develop the plot.
+Here are six simple ways to help your students master identifying the plot’s main events, sequencing main events in the story, and understanding how events influence future events and help develop the plot structure.

 THINK ABOUT THE SHAPE OF YOUR MENTAL MODEL

 Stop using the witch’s hat!
 Mental models are great for helping students understand and remember important skills and topics, but they can do harm if they send the wrong message.
 The symmetrical witch’s hat and/or roller coaster shape gives students the wrong picture for how the plot develops throughout the story.
 The climax is almost never in the middle.
 Rather, the author spends a great deal of time developing rich characters and building their problem(s) with mounting tension, leading to the inevitable moment when the tension breaks and a resolution is born.
 Shaping the mental model correctly helps students understand how the main events work together to develop the plot.

 Engaging the students in creating their own interactive mini-anchor chart strengthens their understanding and increases the likelihood that they will remember the lesson.
 Another reason I love using interactive notebooks for reading strategies and skills is that this resource is always at their fingertips.